 Compare: How does it compare?
 Conclusions about connections among artworks.

-Jack, the rabbit is an artist who jumps at the chance for new art making ideas.
+Please meet Jack the jack rabbit who is an artist looking for new ideas.

 Choose: What choices will I make in my artwork